 - Yield:16 cookies 1x

 - 1 cup cassava flour

-- 1 cup almond flour-2 cups gluten free old fashioned rolled oats
+- 2 cups gluten free old fashioned rolled oats

 - 1 teaspoon cinnamon